What is cervical cancer?

 The primary methods of preventing cervical cancer include:

-- Regular screenings: Pap smears or HPV tests are recommended for women to detect any abnormal cell changes in the cervix.
+- Pap smears or HPV tests are recommended for women to detect any abnormal cell changes in the cervix.
 The frequency of screening may vary depending on factors such as age and previous test results.

 If cervical cancer is detected, the treatment options may include surgery to remove the cancerous tissue, radiation therapy, chemotherapy, or a combination of these approaches.
 The choice of treatment depends on the stage and extent of the cancer, as well as individual factors.